ethagnawl/pi-wall-utils/README.md

 - dynamically creating .piwall and (virtual) .pitile config files using a (new) meta config file format
 - distributing dynamically created config files to client devices

-In my research, I was not able to find a common workflow which didn't involve lots of manual calculations (i.e. in the case of .piwall) or copying of files between machines using SCP (at best), FTP, USB drives (at worst), etc. for .piwall and .pitile config files.
+In my research, I was not able to find a common workflow which didn't involve lots of manual calculations (i.e. in the case of .piwall) or copying of files between machines using SCP (at best) or USB drives (at worst) for .piwall and .pitile config files.

 ## Nomenclature
 This project and its documentation will use the following names to refer to the system's components: